juliusakula/Station-Map-Website/README.md

 # Station Map Website
-Built using JavaScript, jQuery, Bootstrap and KnockOutJS declarative bindings.
+Built using JavaScript, jQuery, Bootstrap and KnockoutJS declarative bindings.
 It pulls in data from both the Wikipedia and Google Maps API.

 ## Getting Started